Post-Election Update!

 2. Increasing affordability by managing costs for residents and families, including reducing the cost of building new early childhood education facilities, reducing the cost of getting around, and reducing the cost of living.

-3. Preparing Longmont for a resilient future by planning for extreme weather, embracing community-oriented public safety strategies, planning ahead for the Sundance Film Festival to Boulder in 2027, and investing in a modern airport.
+3. Preparing Longmont for a safe, resilient future by planning for extreme weather, embracing community-oriented public safety strategies, planning ahead for the Sundance Film Festival to Boulder in 2027, and investing in a modern airport.

 These priorities are based on feedback from residents and businesses—and directly respond to concerns about growth, quality of life, economic opportunity, and safety.